shendlcode/element-plus-starter-ts/README.md

 This project supports relative path.So you can deploy dist dir into any path on the server.

+## usage
+You should execute in terminal:

+`
+tsc -w
+`

+This command can  auto compile all typescript file into javascript file.

+Other usage is same to upstream project.

 # element-plus-starter
 This is upstream project.